Wednesday, 26 November 2025

-The bill emerged from the five-year review of the Act, which confirmed that while the Victorian VAD framework has operated safely, administrative complexity and restrictive provisions have impeded timely access and patient-centred care.
+The Act emerged from the five-year review of the Act, which confirmed that while the Victorian VAD framework has operated safely, administrative complexity and restrictive provisions have impeded timely access and patient-centred care.

-VADANZ President, Dr Andrea Bendrups, applauded the bill’s successful passage.
+VADANZ President, Dr Andrea Bendrups, applauded the Act’s successful passage.

 “These changes mark the ongoing evolution of the Victorian VAD model from its cautious beginnings to a more balanced, humane and accessible system.